 “Step by step,” she says, “I remain patient and confident that my children will find their ways back to me.”

-This article was originally published in the September 2013 issue of Metro Parent.
+This article was originally published in 2013 and is updated regularly.